ma1hotraz/React_and_SpringBoot_Projects/README.md

   **STATUS**

    - Frontend:
-     - Working On Dashboard
+     - Logout feature

    - Backend:
-     - Working on the implementation of Jwt authentication and authorization in the project
+     - Working on the validation of data

 <hr>